Skip to main content

 Who to call What to say

-Medicaid dental plan “I have Idaho Medicaid and need dental care.
-Can you give me three dentists near my ZIP code who take new adult Medicaid patients, and can you tell me if my treatment needs prior approval?”
+MCNA Idaho Smiles “I have Idaho Medicaid and need dental care.
+Can you give me three dentists near my ZIP code who take new adult Medicaid patients?
+Does my treatment need prior approval?”

-Community health center “I am a senior on a fixed income.
-Do you have dental appointments, a sliding fee, or urgent dental slots?
+Health center “I am a senior on a fixed income.
+Do you offer dental care, urgent dental visits, or a sliding fee?
 What proof of income should I bring?”

-DDS program “I am over 65 and cannot afford needed dental care.
-Is my county open for Donated Dental Services, and what papers should I send with my application?”
+DDS “I am over 65 and cannot afford needed dental treatment.
+Is my county open for Donated Dental Services, and what papers should I send?”

 SHIBA “I have Medicare and need dental work.
-Can you help me review my plan’s dental coverage and compare it with other options without selling me a plan?”
+Can you help me check my plan’s dental limit, network, and denture or crown rules?”

 Common mistakes to avoid

-• Do not wait on an infection: Swelling, fever, or trouble swallowing can become dangerous.
+• Waiting on infection signs: Swelling, fever, and trouble swallowing can become dangerous.

-• Do not assume Medicare pays: Original Medicare usually does not pay for routine dental care.
+• Assuming Medicare pays: Original Medicare usually does not cover routine dental care.

-• Do not skip Medicaid: Idaho adult Medicaid dental benefits may be better than you expect.
+• Skipping Medicaid: Idaho adult Medicaid dental benefits may help more than some seniors expect.

-• Do not apply without papers: Missing income proof can slow down DDS, GrinWell, sliding-fee, and Medicaid applications.
+• Sending incomplete forms: Missing income proof can slow down Medicaid, GrinWell, DDS, and clinic discounts.

 If Medicaid says no: Ask for the written reason.
-Then ask Idaho Health and Welfare what documents are missing or whether you can appeal.
-If you are also on Medicare, a dual eligible guide may help you understand how the two programs can work together.
+Ask what proof is missing and how to appeal or reapply.
+If you have both Medicare and Medicaid questions, the GFS dual eligible guide may help you understand how the programs can fit together.

-If DDS has a wait: Ask whether your county is open, whether you can update your application with a doctor letter, and whether there are other local dental programs while you wait.
+If DDS has a wait: Ask whether you can update your file with a doctor letter.
+Then call a health center, ISU clinic, and 2-1-1 while you wait.

-If a clinic has no openings: Ask for a cancellation list, another location in the same clinic group, or a referral to a dental school or health center.
+If a clinic is full: Ask for a cancellation list, another location in the same clinic group, or a referral to a dental school or health center.

 Backup options if the first path fails